jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (f) conditions encouraging responsible gambling:
   (g) any other conditions consistent with this Act that the Secretary considers will promote or ensure compliance with this Act.
 (3) The Secretary may—
-  (a) amend or revoke a condition of a class 3 operator's licence; or (b) add new conditions to a class 3 operator's licence.
+  (a) amend or revoke a condition of a class 3 operator’s licence; or (b) add new conditions to a class 3 operator’s licence.
-(4) If the Secretary decides to amend or revoke a condition or add a new condition to a class 3 operator's licence, the Secretary must notify the society of—
+(4) If the Secretary decides to amend or revoke a condition or add a new condition to a class 3 operator’s licence, the Secretary must notify the society of—
   (a) the right to appeal the decision; and
   (b) the process to be followed for an appeal under section 46.

-### 39 Significant changes in relation to class 3 operator's licence must be notified
+### 39 Significant changes in relation to class 3 operator’s licence must be notified
-(1) A society holding a class 3 operator's licence must notify the Secretary, and provide details, of significant changes to the information supplied by a society in, or accompanying, an application for—
+(1) A society holding a class 3 operator’s licence must notify the Secretary, and provide details, of significant changes to the information supplied by a society in, or accompanying, an application for—
-  (a) a class 3 operator's licence; or
+  (a) a class 3 operator’s licence; or
-  (b) renewal or amendment of a class 3 operator's licence.
+  (b) renewal or amendment of a class 3 operator’s licence.
 (2) Notification must be made before, or as soon as practicable after, the changes occur.
-(3) The powers and obligations in section 36 apply to a notification as if the notification were an application for a class 3 operator's licence.
+(3) The powers and obligations in section 36 apply to a notification as if the notification were an application for a class 3 operator’s licence.
 (4) The Secretary may require the society to apply for an amendment under section 42, or may invoke the suspension or cancellation provisions under sections 43 and 44, as a result of the notification.

-### 40 Change of purpose and winding up provisions of holder of class 3 operator's licence ineffective without approval
+### 40 Change of purpose and winding up provisions of holder of class 3 operator’s licence ineffective without approval
-(1) A society holding a class 3 operator's licence must obtain the approval of the Secretary before it changes a provision in its governing document that may have the effect of altering—
+(1) A society holding a class 3 operator’s licence must obtain the approval of the Secretary before it changes a provision in its governing document that may have the effect of altering—
-  (a) the society's status as an entity established and conducted entirely for non-commercial purposes; or (b) the distribution of its assets on winding up; or (c) its objects so that it is no longer capable of applying or distributing net proceeds from the class 3 gambling to or for authorised purposes.
+  (a) the society’s status as an entity established and conducted entirely for non-commercial purposes; or (b) the distribution of its assets on winding up; or (c) its objects so that it is no longer capable of applying or distributing net proceeds from the class 3 gambling to or for authorised purposes.
 (2) If a governing document is changed with an effect described in subsection (1) without the approval of the Secretary, the change may be ignored by the Minister, the Secretary, the Gambling Commission, or the Department in applying this Act.

-**Renewal or amendment of class 3 operator's licence**
+**Renewal or amendment of class 3 operator’s licence**

-### 41 Renewal of class 3 operator's licence
+### 41 Renewal of class 3 operator’s licence
-(1) A corporate society that operates class 3 gambling regularly may apply to the Secretary for a renewal of its class 3 operator's licence before the expiry of the licence.
+(1) A corporate society that operates class 3 gambling regularly may apply to the Secretary for a renewal of its class 3 operator’s licence before the expiry of the licence.
 (2) An application must be on the relevant standard form and be accompanied by any items listed in section 35 that the Secretary requests in order to consider the application and effect the renewal.
 (3) The Secretary may return an incomplete application, and the accompanying documents and any fee, to an applicant.
-(4) Sections 36 and 37 apply to an application for renewal as if it were an application for a class 3 operator's licence.
+(4) Sections 36 and 37 apply to an application for renewal as if it were an application for a class 3 operator’s licence.
-(5) The Secretary must refuse to renew a class 3 operator's licence if— (a) any investigations carried out by the Secretary cause the Secretary not to be satisfied about any of the matters specified in section 37; or
+(5) The Secretary must refuse to renew a class 3 operator’s licence if— (a) any investigations carried out by the Secretary cause the Secretary not to be satisfied about any of the matters specified in section 37; or
   (b) the Secretary is not satisfied that the applicant will comply with all relevant requirements of this Act, licence conditions, game rules, and minimum standards.
-(6) A class 3 operator's licence continues in force after its expiry date if— (a) the corporate society has applied for a renewal before the expiry date; and (b) the application has not been refused.
+(6) A class 3 operator’s licence continues in force after its expiry date if— (a) the corporate society has applied for a renewal before the expiry date; and (b) the application has not been refused.

-### 42 Amending class 3 operator's licence
+### 42 Amending class 3 operator’s licence
-(1) A society must apply to the Secretary to amend its class 3 operator's licence if the society proposes to— (a) change the authorised purpose to or for which net proceeds from the class 3 gambling will be applied or distributed; or (b) make any other change that impacts on its ability to comply with this Act or the licence.
+(1) A society must apply to the Secretary to amend its class 3 operator’s licence if the society proposes to— (a) change the authorised purpose to or for which net proceeds from the class 3 gambling will be applied or distributed; or (b) make any other change that impacts on its ability to comply with this Act or the licence.
 (2) An application must be on the relevant standard form and be accompanied by any items listed in section 35 that the Secretary requests in order to consider the application and effect the amendment.
 (3) The Secretary may return an incomplete application, and the accompanying documents and any fee, to an applicant.
-(4) Sections 36 and 37 apply to an application for amendment as if it were an application for a class 3 operator's licence.
+(4) Sections 36 and 37 apply to an application for amendment as if it were an application for a class 3 operator’s licence.
-(5) The Secretary must refuse to amend a class 3 operator's licence if— (a) any investigations earned out by the Secretary cause the Secretary not to be satisfied about any of the matters specified in section 37; or
+(5) The Secretary must refuse to amend a class 3 operator’s licence if— (a) any investigations carried out by the Secretary cause the Secretary not to be satisfied about any of the matters specified in section 37; or
   (b) the Secretary is not satisfied that the applicant will comply with all relevant requirements of this Act, licence conditions, game rules, and minimum standards.

-**Suspension, cancellation, or refusal to amend or renew class 3 operator's licence**
+**Suspension, cancellation, or refusal to amend or renew class 3 operator’s licence**

-### 43 Suspension or cancellation of class 3 operator's licence
+### 43 Suspension or cancellation of class 3 operator’s licence
-(1) The Secretary may suspend for up to 6 months, or cancel, a class 3 operator's licence if the Secretary is satisfied that— (a) any of the grounds in section 37 are no longer met; or (b) the society is failing, or has failed, to comply with any relevant requirement of this Act, licence conditions, and game rules; or
+(1) The Secretary may suspend for up to 6 months, or cancel, a class 3 operator’s licence if the Secretary is satisfied that— (a) any of the grounds in section 37 are no longer met; or (b) the society is failing, or has failed, to comply with any relevant requirement of this Act, licence conditions, and game rules; or
   (c) the society supplied information that is materially false or misleading in its application for the licence, or for a renewal or amendment of the licence.
-(2) In deciding whether to suspend or cancel a class 3 operator's licence, the Secretary must take into account the matters in section 37.
+(2) In deciding whether to suspend or cancel a class 3 operator’s licence, the Secretary must take into account the matters in section 37.

-### 44 Procedure for suspending, cancelling, or refusing to amend or renew class 3 operator's licence
+### 44 Procedure for suspending, cancelling, or refusing to amend or renew class 3 operator’s licence
-(1) If the Secretary proposes to suspend, cancel, or refuse to amend or renew a class 3 operator's licence, the Secretary must notify the society of—
+(1) If the Secretary proposes to suspend, cancel, or refuse to amend or renew a class 3 operator’s licence, the Secretary must notify the society of—
-  (a) the proposal to suspend, cancel, or refuse to amend or renew the licence; and (b) the reason for the proposed suspension, cancellation, or refusal; and (c) the society's rights, and the procedure to be followed—
+  (a) the proposal to suspend, cancel, or refuse to amend or renew the licence; and (b) the reason for the proposed suspension, cancellation, or refusal; and (c) the society’s rights, and the procedure to be followed—
     (i) before the suspension or cancellation takes effect; or (ii) as a result of the refusal to amend or renew the licence.
 (2) The society may make written submissions to the Secretary concerning the proposed suspension, cancellation, or refusal to amend or renew within—